 - Definition Rasmussen'S Encephalitis:

 - Dictionary Encephalitis - a rare, chronic inflammatory disease that usually affects only one hemisphere of the brain.
-It occurs in children under the age of 10 (and more rarely in adolescents and adults), and refsum disease - adult refsum disease (ard) explain.
+It occurs in children under the age of 10 (and more rarely in adolescents and adults), and refsum disease - adult refsum disease (ard) what is.

 - Definition Ramsay Hunt Syndrome I: